 This plugin offers some serious automation beyond the basics, allowing you to send emails based on a wide variety of triggers, including dates, purchases, and when subscribers open (or don’t open) particular emails.
 This is a plugin for serious marketers who want to level up their email automation.

 AutomateWoo is an oft-overlooked marketing plugin, which is surprising because it’s a full-featured and impressive premium option that offers some serious WordPress and WooCommerce automation.
+Be warned, it offers so many features, one might not know where to start!

 - Send follow up emails based on a variety of triggers and actions.